-Cavalla International University represents a wide range and diversity of opinions and backgrounds.
+Cavalla International University represents a wide range and diversity of opinion and background.
 Every student has the right to express opinions, to take stands, and to support causes, either publicly or privately, provided such expressions are not libelous or obscene according to current legal definition and do not interfere with the rights of others or disrupt the atmosphere for learning.